DiamondLightSource/blueapi/docs/developer/tutorials/dev-run.rst

 You will need to follow the instructions for setting up ActiveMQ as in `../../user/how-to/run-cli`.

-The worker will be available from the command line, but can be started from vscode with additional debugging capabilities.
+The worker will be available from the command line (``blueapi serve``), but can be started from vscode with additional debugging capabilities.

 1. Navigate to "Run and Debug" in the left hand menu.